AnatoleCF/tech-challenges/Fixture Challenge/COMMENTS_AC.md

 The whole implementation took me about 5 hours.
 I spent the end of the day redacting this very document (about 2 hours).

+*I did not write a lot of comments in the code itself, it seemed "readable enough" to me.
+The few comments I added start with "AC 30/05" if you want to find them easily.*

 # Implementation